-The results of > 20 yr of geochronological studies in the Yukon crystalline terrain of east-central Alaska and W Yukon Territory suggest at least six igneous and thermal (metamorphic?) events.
-Plutonism during Mississippian, early Jurassic, mid-Cretaceous, late Cretaceous and early Tertiary times is indicated.
-Evidence also indicates that Mississippian, early Jurassic, late early-Cretaceous, and late Cretaceous thermal (metamorphic?) events have affected parts of the terrain.
-The western part was affected by a significant regional metamorphic event in late early-Cretaceous time, followed by a terrain-wide mid-Cretaceous plutonic event.
-The pattern of K/Ar ages allows division of the terrain into domains, bounded by NE-trending lineaments.
-The K/Ar ages (204) are tabulated, with K/Ar ages of 10 mineral pairs.-P.Br.
+The results of more than 20 years of geochronological studies in the Yukon Crystalline Terrane in east-central Alaska and the western Yukon Territory suggest at least six igneous and thermal (metamorphic?) events.
+Plutonism during Mississippian, Early Jurassic, mid-Cretaceous, Late Cretaceous, and early Tertiary times is indicated.
+Evidence also indicates that Mississippian, Early Jurassic, late Early Cretaceous, and late Cretaceous thermal (metamorphic?) events have affected parts of the terrane.
+The western part of the terrane was affected by a significant regional metamorphic event in late Early Cretaceous time, followed by a terrane-wide mid-Cretaceous plutonic event.
+The pattern of K–Ar ages allows division of the terrane into domains, bounded by northeast-trending lineaments.